-Last, but not least, is Þingvellir National Park.
-This site is unique as the ridge that characterises the park is formed due to the Eurasian and North American tectonic plates pulling apart providing you with the unique opportunity to walk between two continents.
+Last but not least is Þingvellir National Park.
+This site is unique as the ridge that characterizes the park is formed due to the Eurasian and North American tectonic plates pulling apart, providing you with the unique opportunity to walk between two continents.
 Iceland is the only place in the world where this is possible.

-You will also recognise this scenery from Game of Thrones as the Valley to the Eyrie which both Sansa with Littlefinger and Arya with Sandor 'The Hound' Clegane make it to the Vale of Arryn.
-It is also featured as the location in the North where we meet the cannibal Thenns just after Jon Snow betrays Ygritte and the other wildlings.
+You will also recognize this scenery from Game of Thrones as the Valley to the Eyrie, which both Sansa with Littlefinger and Arya with Sandor 'The Hound' Clegane make it to the Vale of Arryn.
+It is also featured as the location in the North, where we meet the cannibal Thenns just after Jon Snow betrays Ygritte and the other wildlings.

-To top off this day of exploration, you could experience Langjökull glacier on the back of a snowmobile, an expedition which guarantees thrills and fantastic landscapes.
-If you'd like a more calming experience, you can go snorkelling in one of the clearest water in the world, found in the Silfra fissure.
-The pure glacial water is filtered through volcanic rock, giving near perfect clarity and promising a mesmerising experience.
+To top off this day of exploration, you could experience Langjökull glacier on the back of a snowmobile, an expedition that guarantees thrills and fantastic landscapes.
+If you'd like a more calming experience, you can go snorkeling in one of the clearest water in the world, found in the Silfra fissure.
+The pure glacial water is filtered through volcanic rock, giving near-perfect clarity and promising a mesmerizing experience.

 Note that you need a driver's license to operate a snowmobile, or you can be a passenger.
-The minimum age to join a snowmobile tour is 6 years old.
-Snorkelling requires you to be 14 years old minimum and able to swim.
+The minimum age to join a snowmobile tour is six years old.
+Snorkeling requires you to be 12 years old minimum and able to swim.

 Today you will be exploring the many wonders of the South Coast.
 Your minibus for the next two days will pick you up in Reykjavík and whirl you off for an adventure on the Icelandic South Coast.

 Your first destination will be one of the most spectacular waterfalls in Iceland, Seljalandsfoss.
-This tumbling cascade of water plunges 60m down from a curved cliff face, so you can actually walk behind it, for a unique view from the elfin-looking grotto.
-Then, you will head to Skógafoss waterfall which falls from the same height as the last but crashes down in a broad curtain, creating a powerful image of roaring white on the black cliffs.
+This tumbling cascade of water plunges 197 ft (60m) down from a curved cliff face, so you can walk behind it for a unique view from the elfin-looking grotto.
+Then, you will head to Skógafoss waterfall, which falls from the same height as the last but crashes down in a broad curtain, creating a powerful image of roaring white on the black cliffs.

-You will continue travelling East to Reynisfjara black beach famous for its basalt columns and Reynisdrangar seas-stacks.
-You may recognise this coastline as the setting for Eastwatch By the Sea and it will look far more welcoming when it’s not swarming with wights.
-Do be careful though as another danger lies here by way of sneaker waves, which can travel up the beach with great power so do be careful to not get too close to the shoreline.
+You will continue traveling East to Reynisfjara black beach, famous for its basalt columns and Reynisdrangar seas-stacks.
+You may recognize this coastline as the setting for Eastwatch By the Sea, and it will look far more welcoming when it's not swarming with wights.

-You will begin the day by travelling to the beautiful Jökurlsárlón Glacier Lagoon which is one of Iceland's best-loved attractions, coining it the nickname, "The Crown Jewel of Iceland".
+You will begin the day by traveling to the beautiful Jökurlsárlón Glacier Lagoon, which is one of Iceland's best-loved attractions, coining it the nickname, "The Crown Jewel of Iceland".
 There you can let your mind fill with awe and wonder as colossal icebergs drift towards the sea, melting in the sun surrounded by playful seals.

 You now have the option to cruise among these icy giants on a boat tour of the lagoon if you are visiting between May and October.
-Amphibian boat tours are perfect families and photographers; your vessel will drive into the water and take you on a journey upon Jökulsárlón's crystal waters.
+Amphibian boat tours are perfect for families and photographers.
+Your vessel will drive into the water and take you on a journey upon Jökulsárlón's crystal waters.

-Although this location was not used in Game of Thrones, it has featured in several Hollywood blockbusters including the Bond classic, Die Another Day, as well as the 2003 hit movie, Lara Croft: Tomb Raider.
+Although this location was not used in Game of Thrones, it has featured in several Hollywood blockbusters, including the Bond classic, Die Another Day, and the 2003 hit movie, Lara Croft: Tomb Raider.

 After that, you will head back to Reykjavík with fond memories of the South Coast, arriving in the early evening in time for a night on the town.

 Another day, another adventure!
-Setting off from Reykjavík you will now travel west to the Snæfellsnes peninsula, often branded ‘Iceland in miniature’ for its wealth of varied attractions.
-The peninsula is named after the glacier Snæfellsjökull which sits atop an active volcano, famous for being featured in the classic ‘Journey to the Centre of the Earth’.
+Setting off from Reykjavík, you will now travel west to the Snæfellsnes peninsula, often branded 'Iceland in miniature' for its wealth of varied attractions.
+The peninsula is named after the glacier Snæfellsjökull, which sits atop an active volcano.
+Snæfellsjökull is famous for being featured in the classic 'Journey to the Centre of the Earth'.

 Then it is time to return to Reykjavík for an evening safe from wildlings and white walkers, enjoying the northernmost capital in the world.

-You will begin the day by making your way to Reykjavík domestic airport where you will board a flight to the capital of the North, Akureyri.
-You guide will pick you up from the airport and whisk you away to the beautiful Goðafoss waterfall.
+You will begin the day by making your way to Reykjavík domestic airport, where you will board a flight to the capital of the North, Akureyri.
+Your guide will pick you up from the airport and whisk you away to the beautiful Goðafoss waterfall.
 Named the ‘waterfall of the gods’, this site is one of the great mythical locations of North Iceland.

 Your first Game of Thrones stop of the day will be the striking lava field of Dimmuborgir, meaning ‘the Dark Fortress’, which doubled as Mance Rayder’s wildling camp from seasons three and four of the series.

-You will also gain a deeper insight of the primordial volcanism of Iceland at the Námafell Geothermal area where bubbling mud pools and steaming fumaroles will jettison you to a time when the earth was new.
+You will also gain a deeper insight into the primordial volcanism of Iceland at the Námafell Geothermal area, where bubbling mud pools and steaming fumaroles will jettison you to a time when the earth was new.
 A quick stop at the Krafla volcanic site will only reinforce this time-travel feeling.

 Today you have a free day to enjoy the capital region any way you like.
-If you would like to sightsee in the city, pop into the architecturally brilliant Harpa Concert Hall and Conference Centre.
+Pop into the architecturally brilliant Harpa Concert Hall and Conference Centre if you want to sightsee in the city.
 Climb to the top of Hallgrímskirkja and enjoy the panoramic views of the entire city

-If you'd rather use the day to experience Iceland to the fullest, you could take a trip into the magma chamber of Þríhnjúkagígur volcano, where you will descend almost 200 metres closer to the centre of the earth into the monstrous cave below.
+If you'd rather use the day to experience Iceland to the fullest, you could take a trip into the magma chamber of Þríhnjúkagígur volcano.
+On this tour, you will descend almost 656 ft (200m) closer to the center of the earth into the monstrous cave below.

 Another option is to travel out to Langjökull glacier to explore the deep ice tunnels located at the glacier summit.
 Admire the white and blue smooth walls and cherish the unique opportunity to travel through a glacier in the world's largest man-made tunnel.